mistic100/jQuery-QueryBuilder/README.md

  * (optional) MomentJS for date/time validation
  * (optional) some JS components used by plugins

-($.extendext and MicroEvent are directly included in the [standalone](https://github.com/mistic100/jQuery-QueryBuilder/blob/master/dist/js/query-builder.standalone.js) file)
+($.extendext is directly included in the [standalone](https://github.com/mistic100/jQuery-QueryBuilder/blob/master/dist/js/query-builder.standalone.js) file)

 ### Browser support
  * Internet Explorer >= 10 (9 with various shims)